Call us 203-307-5500

 When your baby can push up onto their hands during tummy time, lifting their chest off the floor, it’s a strong sign their upper body strength is developing.
 This is one of the earliest precursors to crawling.

-Rocking Back and Forth on Hands and Knees
+Rocking on Hands and Knees

 This one gets parents excited.
 Your baby gets into the crawling position and rocks forward and backward without actually going anywhere.
 It looks like they’re about to launch, and they are.
 They’re building the coordination to move their arms and legs in an alternating pattern.

-Pivoting and Spinning in Circles
+Pivoting and Spinning

 Before crawling forward, many babies learn to pivot on their belly, spinning in circles to reach objects around them.
 This shows they’re developing the core strength and spatial awareness needed for directional movement.